dsi-agpt/minibus-skeleton/README.md

 For complex or unusual data manipulations, you can implement your own controllers, services or helpers like in any ZF2 application.

 ###Database schema generation
 The directory Jobs\Model\Entity is expected to host the entities forming your specific data model.
-Two scripts are provided to launch the Doctrine tools, taking into account the local application configuration:
+Two scripts are available to run the Doctrine tools over your entity classes, taking into account the local application configuration:

 * scripts/doctrine-tools-update.sh for database schema forward generation
 * scripts/doctrine-tools-geters-setters.sh for automatic getters/setters generation in entity classes